yuwanjun564/MinecoloniesWiki/source/tutorials/tutorial.md

 **Now, after you have explored, thought carefully, planned, and found the perfect spot to start your colony, let's take a look at the steps to get your colony running!**

-## Setting Up Your Colony
+## 建立你的殖民地

-### Step 1
+### 第一步

 Get enough materials and craft your Supply Ship/Camp, then place it with the <a href="#build_tool">build tool</a> or by right-clicking a block with it.
 There will be a chest (or <a href="../../source/items/rack">rack</a>) inside the placed Ship/Camp with a Town Hall block and a building tool.

-**Hint:** Gather as many materials as possible to give to your [Builder](../../source/workers/builder) when they start building.
+**提示：** Gather as many materials as possible to give to your [Builder](../../source/workers/builder) when they start building.
 They will ask you for all kinds of materials for each building or upgrade, depending on the style of building you have chosen.
 The materials needed for most styles will be mainly wood, cobblestone, and torches for the lower levels.
 Further upgrades will require more elaborate materials.

-### Step 2
+### 第二步

 After you have carefully decided where you want to place your [Town Hall](../../source/buildings/townhall) (remember, the position where you placed the Town Hall block at first will be the center of your colony's protected area.
 Once placed, the area will be set and cannot be changed), use your <a href="#build_tool">build tool</a> to place the Town Hall.
 Once you commit to the placement of the Town Hall (the green checkmark), the Town Hall block will be placed.
 To officially start a colony, you need to right-click on the block, then select Create New Colony.
 Once you've done this, your initial four citizens will start appearing!

 You can now right-click the Town Hall block again to look at its graphical user interface, or GUI for short:

-### Town Hall GUI
+### 市政厅GUI

 <i>You can use the tabs on the left side to switch between different categories.</i>